Four convicted at end of Sunderland dad murder trial

 Leanne Mould and Creighton were found guilty of conspiracy to commit GBH with intent.

-Daniel Mould, of Chester Terrace North, Leanne Mould, of Brady Street, Creighton, of Lumley Street, and Young, of Rutherglen Road, all Sunderland, are due to be sentenced on Friday.
+Daniel Mould, of Chester Terrace North, his sister, Leanne Mould, of Brady Street, Creighton, of Lumley Street, and Young, of Rutherglen Road, all Sunderland, are due to be sentenced on

 Almost Done!